 We recognize an impairment loss when the carrying amount of an asset or CGU exceeds the recoverable amount.
 The recoverable amount of an asset or CGU is the greater of its value-in-use and its fair value less costs to sell.
 The process of determining the recoverable amount is subjective and requires management to exercise significant judgment in estimating future growth rates, including revenue and cash flow projections, and discount rates, among other factors.
 The process of determining fair value less costs to sell requires the valuation and use of appraisals to support our real property values.
 Impairment losses are recognized in the consolidated statement of operations.
-Impairment losses recognized in respect of a CGU are first allocated to reduce the carrying amount of other assets in the CGU on a pro rata basis.
+Impairment losses recognized in respect of a CGU are first allocated to reduce the carrying amount of goodwill and then allocated to reduce the carrying amount of other assets in the CGU on a pro rata basis.